 Finger Tracing Paint Bag: This is simple and fun, I filled a bag with tempura paint, you could also use cheap shaving cream.
 Then I’ll tape it to her desk for her to practice writing her D and d in using her finger.
 You could also skip the bag and put shaving cream on your counter if you’re feeling brave ;o) After we do the letters we do numbers, shapes, and whatever else we can think of!
-(Sorry, i used the picture from Letter D because I forgot to take one from the letter F!)
+(Sorry, I used the picture from Letter D because I forgot to take one from the letter F!)

 Foam Letter Builders: I cut the shapes from foam and let her use them to make the letters.
 You could also use my Magnetic Letter Builders as well!

 Tangram Puzzles: So a whale isn’t exactly a Fish, but it worked for us this week.
 She loves doing these puzzles, as do all of my children.
 I got my puzzle pieces and activity mats at Lakeshore Learning